Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-{\bf Perturbing around fixed, non-explicit, backgrounds/ solutions with large spatial dependence.} The stability problems that we study in detail in this paper concern perturbations of explicit, \emph{spatially homogeneous}, singularity-forming solutions.
+{\bf $\bullet$ Perturbing around fixed, non-explicit, backgrounds/ solutions with large spatial dependence.} The stability problems that we study in detail in this paper concern perturbations of explicit, \emph{spatially homogeneous}, singularity-forming solutions.
 However, one could try to use our methods to study perturbations of any of the singular solutions constructed in the works that we mentioned in Sect.\,\ref{subsec:rel.works}, including solutions with spatial dependence.
-From an analytical point of view, when dealing with background solutions that exhibit spatial dependence, there is an additional technical difficulty in the derivation of various estimates, since the terms where derivatives hit the background solution will no longer be zero or necessarily small.
+From an analytical point of view, when dealing with background solutions that exhibit spatial dependence, one encounters additional technical difficulties in the derivation of various estimates.
+In particular, when estimating the perturbed solution's higher spatial derivatives, one must control terms in which derivatives hit the background solution and thus do not have to be small (whereas in the present article, the background solution's spatial derivatives vanish).
 Nevertheless, our method is still potentially applicable.
 To simplify the approach, one could consider data with large spatial derivatives given on a hypersurface close to the expected singularity, that is, on $\Sigma_{t_{Data}}$, with $t_{Data}$ larger than but close to $0$ (where $t_{Data}$ has to be chosen to be small in a manner that depends on the largeness of the data); the point is that the smallness of the amount of time for which one needs to control the solution can compensate for the largeness of the data.
 Moreover, by applying this philosophy to the setup of the present paper, one could produce open sets of singularity-forming solutions that have ``substantial $x$-dependence.''